equinixmetal-archive/docs-packet-legacy/guides/kubernetes/k8s-on-packet.md

 <!-- <meta>
 {
-    "title":"Running Kubernetes on Packet",
+    "title":"Kubernetes on Packet",
     "description":"Kubernetes helps you make sure those containerized applications run where and when you want, and helps them find the resources and tools they need to work.", "tag":["Kubernetes"],
-    "seo-title": "Running Kubernetes on Packet - Packet Technical Guides", "seo-description": "Running Kubernetes on Packet",
+    "seo-title": "Kubernetes on Packet - Packet Technical Guides", "seo-description": "Kubernetes on Packet",
-    "og-title": "Resources for running Kubernetes on Packet", "og-description":"Running Kubernetes on Packet",
+    "og-title": "Kubernetes on Packet",
+    "og-description":Kubernetes on Packet",
     "featured": true
 }
 </meta> -->